 The Legislature returns to session January 6, 2021.
 In the meantime, pease sign up for action alerts below.
 Once the State Legislature resumes, based on our positions (particularly the Criminal Justice Position), we will review bills before the State Legislature and take action in support of or opposition.

 Stay in Touch, Get Help

-We have a monthly Zoom during which all members from across the state are welcome.
-Join the GoogleGroup or email us for more information.
+Reminder: we have a monthly Zoom during which all members from across the state are welcome to drop in or join regularly.